cslarsen/csl.name/source/_drafts/jit2.md

 functions — functions without if-statements, loops or function calls — that operate on integer arithmetic.

+Our strategy is to

+  * Translate Python bytecode into a simple [intermediate representation (IR)][ir.wiki]
+  * Perform simple optimizations on the IR
-Our strategy is to translate Python bytecode into a simple [intermediate representation][ir.wiki], perform obvious [peep-hole optimizations] on it and translate that directly to native x86-64 machine code.
-We'll leverage the code in the [previous post][previous-post] to bind the machine code to a callable Python function.
+  * Translate IR to native x86-64 machine code
+  * Leverage code from [the previous post][previous-post] to bind the native code to a callable Python function

 The first part will then be to understand how the Python bytecode works.

 Part one: How the Python bytecode works
 ---------------------------------------